1970 US Open – Women's singles

 Defending champion Margaret Court defeated Rosie Casals in the final, 6–2, 2–6, 6–1 to win the women's singles tennis title at the 1970 US Open.
-With the win, Court completed the Grand Slam, becoming the first woman in the Open Era to do so.
-It was her record-breaking 20th major singles title, surpassing Helen Wills Moody's all-time tally.
+With the win, Court completed the Grand Slam, the first woman in the Open Era to do so in singles.
+It was her fourth US singles title and record 20th major singles title, surpassing Helen Wills' all-time tally.